On the course, you will learn what makes some businesses succeed, and some businesses fail.

 Topics include: Change, risk management, PEST factors, ethical factors, legal and environmental factors, international trade, globalization and the European Union.

-A minimum of five GCSE subjects at Grade 4 or above including English and Maths at grade 5.
+A minimum of five GCSE subjects at grade 4 or above including an English GCSE at grade 4 or above and a Maths GCSE at grade 5 or above.

 No previous knowledge of Business is required.
 You should have an interest in the business world and have an enquiring, analytical mind.
 You will be required to keep up to date with current affairs and what is going on in the real business world.